KatherineMichel/church-website-and-marketing-on-a-budget/national_united_methodist_church.md

 Jesus grew a social network that consisted of family, friends, and followers, who spread his message by word of mouth until it became viral the world over.

-[John Wesley](http://en.wikipedia.org/wiki/John_Wesley), founder of Methodism, spread the Methodist religion across the United States by creating a social network of followers who were organized into "Class Meetings" across geographic territories and ministered to by "Circuit Riders."
+[John Wesley](http://en.wikipedia.org/wiki/John_Wesley) spread the Methodist religion across the United States by creating a social network of followers who were organized into "Class Meetings" across geographic territories and ministered to by "Circuit Riders."

-"I look upon all the world as my parish" -John Wesley
+"I look upon all the world as my parish" -John Wesley, founder of Methodism